Gertrude Kimber Burleigh: Quaker Partner to Charles

 Mrs. Burleigh was a welcome guest at any hour in the day.
 She would go to the door and exercise her faculty of imitating one of our American domestic fowls, and it carried us back to the farm-yard, when we used to have turkeys fattening for Thanksgiving.
 It was certainly interesting to hear her 'gobble.'"

 So we can see that Gertrude Kimber Burleigh had her own eccentricities.
 At the time reported here, the Burleighs were living in downtown Philadelphia, close to the waterfront.
-The presence of Wild Turkey (Meleagris gallopavo) in that busy neighborhood was unlikely - so for bystanders to suddenly hear a good imitation of the call could have been confusing!
+The presence of Wild Turkey (Meleagris gallopavo) in that busy neighborhood was unlikely - so for bystanders to suddenly hear a good imitation of the call was likely disorienting!

 References